Python

 Regardless of the problem you are working on, you normally have to go through the following steps:

 We start with our business problem and spend some time converting it into a machine learning problem, which is not a simple process.
-Then we start collecting the data, and once we have all our data together, we visualize it, analyse it, and do some feature engineering to finally have clean data ready to train our model.
-We probably won't have our ideal model since the beginning, so with model evaluation we measure how the model is doing, if we like the perfomance or not, if it is accurate or not, and then we start to optimize it by tuning some hyperparameters.
+Then we start collecting the data, and once we have all our data together, we visualize it, analyze it, and do some feature engineering to finally have clean data ready to train our model.
+We probably won't have our ideal model from the beginning, so with model evaluation, we measure how the model is doing, if we like the performance or not, if it is accurate or not, and then we start to optimize it by tuning some hyperparameters.

-Once we are satisfied with our model we need to verify if it satisfies our initial business goal, otherwise we would have to work on feature augmentation or in collecting more data.
-Once our business goal is satisfied, we can deploy our model to make predictions in a production environment and it doesn't end there because we want to keep them up to date and current so we keep retraining them with more data.
+Once we are satisfied with our model, we need to verify if it satisfies our initial business goal; otherwise, we would have to work on feature augmentation or collecting more data.
+Once our business goal is satisfied, we can deploy our model to make predictions in a production environment, and it doesn't end there because we want to keep them up to date and current, so we keep retraining them with more data.
 While in software you write rules to follow, in machine learning the model figures out the rule based on the data that it has been trained on.
-So in order to stay current you need to retrain your model on current data.
+So, in order to stay current, you need to retrain your model on current data.

 It is not simple but we have already learned how to do all this on our own.
 The good news about cloud computing is that we can implement some ML solutions without having to go through each of the previous steps.

-In the bottom of the stack we can find 'ML frameworks & infrastructure', which is what AWS would call the "hard" way of doing machine learning, by running some virtual machines where we are able to use GPUs if we need them and install some frameworks, for example Tensorflow, to start doing all the steps mentioned above.
+At the bottom of the stack, we can find 'ML frameworks & infrastructure', which is what AWS would call the "hard" way of doing machine learning, by running some virtual machines where we are able to use GPUs if we need them and installing some frameworks, for example TensorFlow, to start doing all the steps mentioned above.

-The great thing about this AI services APIS is that, as a developer, you can jumpstart to experiment instead of having to learn a lot of stuff before start using them, and then you can go deeper and customize them.
+The great thing about these AI services APIs is that, as a developer, you can jumpstart to experiment instead of having to learn a lot of stuff before starting to use them, and then you can go deeper and customize them.

-Three things that developer need to learn to get the most out of this services:
+There are three things that developers need to learn to get the most out of these services:

-3. Understand what success looks like.
-Machine learning is very powerful but it is not going to be 100% accurate.
+Understand what success looks like.
+Machine learning is very powerful, but it is not going to be 100% accurate.

 What is Amazon SageMaker?